sangupta/satya/README.md

 **Social Authentication Library**

-The library is very nascent and in development.
-It won't compile for sure - so go ahead and work it up.
+The library is nascent and in development.
+It now compiles and works for some providers as well.

 Integrated Social Networks
 --------------------------